mpguerra/user-goals-oauth-api-gateway/README.md

 #### 2. Ensuring access token is only valid for user that granted access ####

 In order to ensure that an access token is only valid for a the user that granted access, we need some way of linking the user identity to an access\_token.
-I have chosen to do this by storing the user\_id with the access\_token as such: \<access\_token\>\:\<user\_id\>
+I have chosen to do this by storing the user\_id with the access\_token as such: `<access_token>:<user_id>`

 _NB: the maximum length for the access\_token field is 256 chars so you need to make sure that the combination of these 2 values will not exceed that length._

 As such, if you compare the files in this repository with the lua files downloaded from 3scale, you will see the following changes:

-1. In threescale_utils.lua, we add a new function to split a string on a char, this is already present in the nginx.lua file, so we can just copy it from there
+1 - In threescale\_utils.lua, we add a new function to split a string on a char, this is already present in the nginx.lua file, so we can just copy it from there

 ```lua
 function string:split(delimiter)
   local result = { }